hubotio/hubot/docs/deploying/windows.md

 ## Updating code on the server

-To get the code on your server, you can follow the instructions at [Getting Started](../index.md) on your local development machine or directly on the server.
+To get the code on your server, you can follow the instructions at [Getting Started](../index.html) on your local development machine or directly on the server.
 If you are building locally, push your hubot to GitHub and clone the repo onto your server.
-Don't clone the normal [github/hubot repository](http://github.com/github/hubot), make sure you're using the Yo Generator to build your own hubot.
+Don't clone the normal [github/hubot repository](http://github.com/github/hubot), make sure you're using `npx hubot --create myhubot` to build your own hubot.

 ## Setting up environment vars